Struct DeviceManager

 Source

-pub fn register_driver(&mut self, driver: Box<dyn DeviceDriver>)
+pub fn register_driver( &mut self, driver: Box<dyn DeviceDriver>, priority: DriverPriority, )

 Registers a device driver with the device manager.